MPCA-data/tidytuesdays/show-n-tell/exercises/pair_programming.md

 Let's practice writing R scripts as a team.
 One partner will convey what you want to accomplish, while the other writes the R script.
 There's no pressure, but there might be sugaR :candy: points on the line.

+**Come back and join the big group at ` 9:35 `**

-#### Steps
+#### Instructions

-_Use Teams to "call" your partner.
+_Use Teams to call your partner.
 The person who can open R the quickest should share their screen.
 They will be the first script doctor.
 The other person gets to be the coach / fan / moral support for the first go._

 1. The script writer will start reading in the data using the given code.
 1. The coach will look at the desired end goal and think about some possible first steps.